 Grant Udinski was hired as offensive coordinator on February 5, 2025.
-He enters his sixth season coaching in the NFL and spent the past three seasons (2022-24) with the Minnesota Vikings, most recently as the assistant offensive coordinator/assistant quarterbacks coach.
+He enters his seventh season coaching in the NFL and second in Jacksonville after three seasons (2022-24) with the Minnesota Vikings, most recently as the assistant offensive coordinator/assistant quarterbacks coach.

 During the 2024 season, the Vikings offense finished top 10 in the NFL in multiple categories including sixth in passing yards per game (237.8), seventh in passing yards per play (7.38), ninth in points per game (25.4) and 10th in first downs per game (20.8).
 Minnesota was 9-1 in one-possession games in 2024, the second-best mark league-wide.
 Their 15 games with 20-plus points scored tied for second-most in the NFL and their 432 total points marked their third-highest total in franchise history.
 Three members of the Vikings offense (QB Sam Darnold, WR Justin Jefferson and T Brian O'Neill) were named to the 2025 Pro Bowl Games, and Jefferson was voted a unanimous AP First-Team All-Pro.